SSP Group Advances Share Repurchase Program with Latest Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-SSP Group plc, a company involved in the food and beverage industry, has announced the purchase and cancellation of 228,131 ordinary shares as part of its £100 million share repurchase program.
-This transaction, conducted through Barclays Bank plc on the London Stock Exchange, is part of a broader strategy to enhance shareholder value.
-To date, SSP Group has repurchased a total of 2,067,710 shares under this program, leaving the company with 799,608,486 ordinary shares in issue and no shares held in treasury.
-This move is likely to impact the company’s market positioning by potentially increasing earnings per share and demonstrating confidence in the company’s financial health.
+SSP Group plc announced the purchase and cancellation of 230,000 ordinary shares as part of its £100 million share repurchase program.
+This transaction, conducted through Barclays Bank plc, is part of SSP’s strategy to optimize its capital structure and enhance shareholder value.
+Following this transaction, the total number of shares in issue is 799,148,486, which reflects the company’s commitment to returning capital to shareholders while maintaining a robust financial position.

-The most recent analyst rating on (GB:SSPG) stock is a Buy with a £3.10 price target.
+The most recent analyst rating on (GB:SSPG) stock is a Hold with a £179.00 price target.
 To see the full list of analyst forecasts on SSP Group plc stock, see the GB:SSPG Stock Forecast page.

 Spark’s Take on GB:SSPG Stock